-Most people think of Miami as a nightlife and fashion capital first, but it offers amazing cultural amenities and active options for groups.
-Planners might be surprised to learn that this major convention destination also rolls out the welcome mat for small groups.
-In fact, the Greater Miami CVB has a Meetings Express program to handle groups of 100 rooms or less, and a wealth of unusual venues and distinctive hotels cater to that market.
-Some transportation options are surprisingly affordable: There's a free trolley that runs through downtown Coral Gables.
+Miami’s blended population of people from South and Central America, the Caribbean and Europe gives the city a global feel that’s both hip and forward-looking.
+The largest meeting facilities include the Miami Beach Convention Center and the DoubleTree by Hilton Hotel & Miami Airport Convention Center.
+Other major convention hotels include the Fontainebleu Miami Beach, Loews Miami Beach and the JW Marriott Marquis Miami.
+Planners might be surprised to learn that this major convention destination rolls out the welcome mat for small groups.
+The Greater Miami CVB has a Meetings Express program to handle groups of 100 rooms or less; a wealth of unusual venues and distinctive hotels cater to that market.
+Affordable transportation options include a free trolley that runs through downtown Coral Gables.
 You can get around South Beach for 25 cents or get from the airport to South Beach aboard the Airport Flyer in less than 30 minutes for $2.35.

 For more information or planning assistance, contact the Greater Miami CVB.